Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Invisible Handleless Cabinetry System

-Precision-machined white oak panels with push-to-open mechanisms aligned to 0.5mm tolerances.
+Precision-machined white oak panels with push-to-open mechanisms aligned to tight tolerances.
 When closed, the entire kitchen wall reads as a sculptural plane of natural wood grain — hiding a 48-inch refrigerator, dual dishwashers, and motorized shelf lifts.

 Hidden Smart Home Integration